 Welcome to The Five Turrets, the gorgeous family-friendly holiday home at the heart of the beautiful Scottish Borders.
-Featured in Cosmopolitan & The Times, The Sunday Times listed us as one of its top 25 UK holiday properties.
+Featured in The Guardian, Cosmopolitan & The Times, it's a Sunday Times top 25 UK holiday property.

 Outside it's all fairytale castle good looks; inside it's a riot of colour, an extraordinary blend of style and substance comfortably sleeping eight people in four big bedrooms.

 With a host of five star reviews it's the perfect luxury self catering alternative to a hotel for families and groups of friends.
-The Times thinks so: this year it featured The Five Turrets in its selection of the best Scottish hideaways.
-Prices start at just £650 for an exclusive use two night short break.
+Selected as a finalist in the Scottish Thistle awards for Best Self Catering Accommodation Experience, prices start at just £775 for an exclusive use short break.

 We've teamed up with some of the finest local businesses in the Scottish Borders to provide guests with a range of exciting personalised packages.

-Hire a personal chef to cook for your group, book a massage therapy, arrange a gin tasting session, rent a bike, fish on the Tweed or get in shape for the next Bake Off with a cake decorating lesson: we've got it covered.
+Hire a personal chef to cook for your group, book a massage therapy, arrange a gin tasting session, rent an e-bike bike, fish on the Tweed, paddle board on a local loch, book a guided tour or a food and drink experience: we've got it covered.

 MAKE YOURSELF AT HOME